 - Love Letters -

-My time volunteering at Wild by Nature Botanicals was nothing short of magic.
+My time at Wild by Nature Botanicals was nothing short of magic.

 I gained a wealth of knowledge by working hands-on in the garden with various types of herbs, flowers and vegetables.
 Planting, pruning, harvesting and building structures to support and protect our plant friends.
 I learned of the various beneficial insects and pests to look out for in the garden.
 I enjoyed this part!
 We would work as a team trying to learn as much as possible about the different phases of its lifecycle, and whether or not it was in fact detrimental.